Argentina is famous for many things, including wine, football, and beautiful landscapes that capture the imagination, but that’s not all.

 Argentina is famous for being the birthplace of Tango, one of the most influential and well-known dances throughout the world.
 The street art depicting giant murals throughout Buenos Aires is another popular cultural aspect many tourists enjoy.

-Buenos Aires is the largest city by population in Argentina with close to 3 million residences.
+Buenos Aires is the largest city by population in Argentina, with close to 3 million residents.